scalesocket/scalesocket/assets/cli.md

           When set, websocket connections are only accepted on the specified paths `/<ROOM>`.

+      --maxrooms <NUM>
+          Maximum number of rooms

+          When set, websocket connections are accepted on up to <NUM> rooms.
+Since a child process is spawned for each room, this is equivalent to limiting the maximum number of processes.

       --frame[=<MODE>...]
           Enable framing and routing for all messages